 A. We do not fund the production of books.
 However, when your book is published, you are eligible to apply for grants to support public talks about that unique history, to bring in experts who can expand on that historical event, or to create a related exhibit.

 Q: What type of expenses can humanities grants fund?

 A: Wisconsin Humanities’ grants may fund project-related expenses such as honoraria for humanities experts, travel expenses and per diem for project personnel, printing and publicity, facility rental, and materials that are necessary for the project.
-Ineligible expenses include capital equipment expenses, indirect or overhead costs, expenses related to fundraising, any expenses related to an archival project, museum acquisitions, re-granting of Wisconsin Humanities funds, and staff salaries.
+Ineligible expenses include capital equipment expenses, expenses related to fundraising, any expenses related to an archival project, museum acquisitions, re-granting of Wisconsin Humanities funds, and staff salaries.

 Q. We’re a nonprofit service organization celebrating 100 years of service.
 We want to bring in a humanities expert to talk to our donors about a significant historical event at a fundraising dinner.
 Wisconsin Humanities’ funds would help us pay for door prizes for the raffle, some awards and defray the cost of our speaker.
 Are we eligible for a grant?